Introduction

 A variable parameter designates something that may have different values on each track generated.

-While a constant can be used to set up constant and variable parameters, variable elements (parameters but also contextes) can only be used to set up other variables.
+While a constant can be used to set up constant and variable parameters, variable elements (parameters but also contexts) can only be used to set up other variables.

 Generics